 Under Ancelotti's guidance, Kaka won the 2007 FIFA World Player of the Year award.

 Milan's financial management and recruitment policy in the post-Ancelotti years at times left a lot to be desired.
-Milan's decline was accelerated by the dominance of Antonio Conte's Juventus.
+The club missed out on European competitions due to violating Financial Fair Play.
+Milan's decline was also accelerated by the dominance of Antonio Conte's Juventus.

 Derby della Madonnina and other rivals